-Mavyret was previously only approved in adults age 18 and older.
+Mayyret was previously only approved in adults age 18 and older.

-Current Formulary Status/Prior Authorization Criteria: Mavyret is a pharmacy benefit on the specialty tier for Marketplace and on the 4th tier for Commercial (will default to brand preferred tier for members with a 3-tier benefit) requiring prior authorization.
+Current Formulary Status/Prior Authorization Criteria: Mavyret is a pharmacy benefit on the Brand tier requiring prior authorization.

 Recommendations: There are no changes recommended to formulary placement, quantity limits, and authorization duration at this time.
 However, the prior authorization criteria will be updated to the following.